-So my problem with anything like that is if if I can fix it in one session, it means it can revert in one session.
-So I don't like that it's going to take us time.
-Generally, if we look at our upset babies for treatments is my my stock standard is twice a week for two weeks.
-That gives me a little bit of time to know what I'm working with, with the parents with the child, how are they responsive, because also, I may have a situation where I have a child who's very high responder, and I can't do a lot.
+So my problem with anything like that is, if I can fix it in one session, it means it can revert in one session.
+So I don't like that.
+It's going to take us time.
+Generally, if we look at our upset babies, four treatments is, my stock standard is twice a week for two weeks.
+That gives me a little bit of time to know what I'm working with, with the parents, with the child, how are they responsive, because also, I may have a situation where I have a child who's a very high responder, and I can't do a lot.
 I work on a sphenoid.
-And all of a sudden, they get really, really hyped.
-And we'd like to work with those.
-Those little blood pressure monitors and stuff as well.
-So you can tell how they're doing until what resilience they have.
+And all of a sudden, they get really, really hyper.
+And we'd like to work with those little blood pressure monitors and stuff as well.
+So you can tell how they're doing and tell what resilience they have.
 And at the end of the day, everyone's slightly different.
 I say I want four treatments with you just to see what's going to go on.
-And then I won't change within those first four, because if I don't have changed, then I got to look somewhere else.
-But in Google, sort of one of my one of my areas I'm looking for change.
-And with with cranial it's about the same.
-It's about the same but I mean, it's not unheard of to see eight or nine, but it's not about for me that's still fixing a problem.
-It's not about just keep coming in every week until it's enough that it's about getting the problem sorted and then we can move on.
-But that's what I would say somewhere between four and six
+And then I want change within those first four, because if I don't have change, then I got to look somewhere else.
+But one of my areas, I'm looking for change.
+And with cranial it's about the same.
+It's about the same, but I mean, it's not unheard of to see eight or nine, but for me that's still fixing a problem.
+It's not about, just keep coming in every week until...
+It's not that, it's about getting the problem sorted and then we can move on.
+But that's what I would say, somewhere between four and six.

 Yeah.
 Okay.
-But somebody has says here that this is Steven they say I can't remember who recommended Mike.
-But could I say our public thank you to them?
-Because it was one viewer and another paediatric Cairo.
-So yeah, I mean, I suspect that most people are very glad that we got you on the show that sort of thing.
-I should save till the end.
-But it's just popped up at the top of my my question list here.
+Somebody says here that, Steven, I can't remember who recommended Mike.
+But could I say a public thank you to them, because it was one viewer and another paediatric chiro.
+So yeah, I mean, I suspect that most people are very glad that we got you on the show.
+That's the sort of thing I should save till the end.
+But it's just popped up at the top of my question list here.
 This piece is out of interest.
-We know when the force smell sensors dissolve into one, it's when you get that big coal.
-So generally, somewhere between six and eight months is where you get that big neurological call, that starts to happen.
-And then a lot of that's when all your, all your potential moves away.
-So basically, whatever you've wired, says the nerves that fire together wire together.
-And then we get to the point that there needs to be that big cut off, or there needs to be that pruning because you can't run all of those.
+Do we know when the four smell centers dissolve into one?

+It's when you get that big cull.
+So generally, somewhere between six and eight months is where you get that big neurological cull, that starts to happen.
+And that's when all your potential moves away.
+So basically, whatever you've wired, so the nerves that fire together will wire together.
+And then we get to the point that there needs to be that big cut off, there needs to be that pruning because you can't run all of those.
 So we go from being generalists as babies to then becoming quite specific.